Healthy Working Life Board - Monday 22 September 2025, 9:00am - West Yorkshire Combined Authority Webcasting

 Lorraine Jackson - 1:32:59

-Completely neat and tidy chair and everyone just to be just to be really frank
+Completely neat and tidy chair and everyone just to be just to be really frankhowever, it's a

 Surprisingly small number of teams in the centre and I can probably name -cheque the head of every one of them that are